epics-extensions/EPNix/docs/ioc/tutorials/streamdevice.md

 ```

 You will see that your IOC does not build.
-This is because we haven’t told Git to track those newly added files,
+This is because Git isn't tracking the newly added files,
-and so Nix ignores them too.
+so Nix ignores them too.

-Run `git add .` for Git and Nix to track all files,
+Run `git add .` so Git and Nix track all files,
-and try a `nix build -L` again.
+then try `nix build -L` again.

-If everything goes right,
+If everything goes well,
-you can examine your compiled top under `./result`.
+you can inspect your compiled top under `./result`.

 You can observe that the EPICS build system:

-- installs the `example` app {file}`bin/linux-x86_64`,
+- installs the `example` app in {file}`bin/linux-x86_64`
   and links to the correct libraries
 - installs {file}`example.proto` and {file}`example.db` under {file}`db/`
 - generates {file}`example.dbd` and installs it under {file}`dbd/`